 Memorial contributions may be sent to the Yale Department of Psychiatry (Psychology Section), P.O.
 Box 7611, New Haven, CT 06519-0611.

 This text was prepared by Dr. Kay Long in consultation with Dr. Blatt's family.

-This Article was submitted by Shane Seger, on Wednesday, May 14, 2014.
+This article was submitted by Shane Seger on May 14, 2014.